Canon 1D C versus Nikon D3400

 - More modern: Reflects 4 years and 4 months of technical progress since the 1DC launch.

 If the count of relative strengths (bullet points above) is taken as a measure, the 1DC emerges as the winner of the contest (9 : 7 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 |Canon 1D C (⇒ rgt)||-||-||-||-||-||2012||14,999||discont.||check|